open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 #### Prior art

-There is significant ad-hoc context propagation being done using environment variables today, and it almost soley uses upper-cased environment variable names (in particular, `TRACEPARENT` and `TRACESTATE`; see [PriorArt](#prior-art)).
+There is significant ad-hoc context propagation being done using environment variables today, and it almost solely uses upper-cased environment variable names (in particular, `TRACEPARENT` and `TRACESTATE`; see [PriorArt](#prior-art)).

 #### Programming conventions